sharpfive/oliva/README.md

 [Sample Stub Data Output](https://fansim.netlify.app/stub-data/leagueresults/)

-### What is Oliva?
+### Where did the Oliva come from?
-[Tony Oliva](https://www.baseball-reference.com/players/o/olivato01.shtml) was a Shortstop for the [Minnesota Twins](https://www.mlb.com/twins).
-He should be in the Hall of Fame.
-He's not, but Mr. Oliva might take some solace knowing there is an open source Swift library named after him.
-I sat next to him at a Twins game once.
+[Tony Oliva](https://www.baseball-reference.com/players/o/olivato01.shtml) was an outfielder for the [Minnesota Twins](https://www.mlb.com/twins). ~~He should be in the Hall of Fame.
+He's not, but Mr. Oliva might take some solace knowing there is an open source Swift library named after him.~~ I sat next to him at a Twins game once.
 That was awesome.

+Update 12/5/2021:

+Tony Oliva was elected to the Major League Baseball Hall of Fame!
+Welcome to the Hall, Tony O.

+## Targets

+### LeagueResultsSite
+This is a sample implementation that shows how to use SimulationLeagueSiteGenerator to create a HTML site from a json file of Oliva LeagueData.
+If no json file is specified, an HTML site using StubData will be used.

+### OlivaDomain
+All of the data models needed to create a baseball simulation website.

+### SimulationLeagueSiteGenerator
+Import this library to make your own HTML website

+*publishSimulationLeagueSite* is the exposed func, see LeagueResultsSite for how to use it.